Everyone wants a piece of the action. However, do you know how to take care of your stone? Here are some quick tips to protect your investment.

 - Keep anything with metallic or sharp worktop edges from coming in direct contact with the surface

 3. How to care for quartz

-Engineered quartz is truly a welcome innovation for any design-savvy homeowner.
+quartz worktops is truly a welcome innovation for any design-savvy homeowner.
 It is extremely durable, nonporous but looks like natural stone, and readily available in a wide variety of colors, designs, and sizes from numerous manufacturers.

 The best thing about engineered quartz is that it requires little or no maintenance.
 You don’t have to jump through hoops to keep it in great shape.
 You only have to clean it on a daily basis by washing it in mild soap, rinsing it off with warm water, and wiping it dry to keep water spots from forming.
 Since it is durable and non-porous, you don’t need special cleaning products or tools.
 If you see any soap scum, hot water is the answer.

 However, you should refrain from using anything too abrasive on the surface.
 It will not damage the stone itself, but it might dull the finish.
 If you have to scrape off dried on food or any type of muck, soak it in detergent and scrape it off with the flat edge of a hard plastic card such as a dead credit card, or use a non-abrasive pad.

 It is also important to note that the color of your engineered quartz can change under certain circumstances.
 Quartz has no color, so manufacturers add pigments that unfortunately fades over time under constant exposure to direct sunlight.
 If you have a kitchen with big windows or have a bar outdoors, make sure you choose a light-colored stone for the surfaces, where fading will go unnoticed.